-Indeed, this mosaic of several dozen private and community-owned sanctuaries, overseen by the non-profit Laikipia Wildlife Foundation, now operates as Kenya’s second-largest conservancy after Tsavo, comprising 9,500km2 in total.
+Indeed, this mosaic of several dozen private and community-owned sanctuaries, overseen by the non-profit Laikipia Wildlife Foundation, now operates as Kenya’s second-largest conservancy after Tsavo, comprising 9,500km2 (3668 square miles) in total.

 Ecologically, the plateau is transitional to the central highlands and northern deserts.
-As such, it provides an important stronghold for rarities such as Grevy’s zebra, black rhino and African wild dog.
+It provides an essential stronghold for rarities such as Grevy’s zebra, Black rhino, and African wild dog.

-Most offer an all-inclusive tour package similar to those associated to the famous private game reserves bordering South Africa’s Kruger National Park.
-Activities include expertly guided games drives and some conservancies also offer night drives, guided walks and horseback excursions.
+Most offer an all-inclusive tour package similar to those associated with the famous private game reserves bordering South Africa’s Kruger National Park.
+Activities include expertly guided game drives, and some conservancies also offer night drives, guided walks, and horseback safari excursions.

-The 365km2 Ol Pejeta is the most accessible of the Laikipia conservancies and the only one that welcomes day visitors.
-It flanks the upper reaches of the Ewaso Nyiro River at the southern end of the plateau, only 25 km from Nanyuki.
-One of the most important rhino sanctuaries in East Africa, it also supports elephant, buffalo, lion, leopard, cheetah, reticulated giraffe, Jackson’s hartebeest, Beisa oryx, gerenuk and 500-plus bird species.
-In addition to guided drives and walks, activities include lion tracking with researchers and visits to traditional villages.
+The 365km2 (140 square mile) Ol Pejeta is the most accessible of the Laikipia conservancies and the only one that welcomes day visitors.
+It flanks the upper reaches of the Ewaso Nyiro River at the southern end of the plateau, only 25km (15,5mi) from Nanyuki.

-Since chimpanzees are not indigenous to Kenya, it is the only place in the country where these charismatic apes can be seen, ideally by taking a boat trip along the Ewaso Nyiro River, which runs through the riparian forest where they now live.
+Since chimpanzees are not indigenous to Kenya, it’s the only place in the country where these charismatic apes can be seen on a Kenya safari tour, ideally by taking a boat trip along the Ewaso Nyiro River, which runs through the riparian forest where they now live.

-It’s a crucial stronghold for the Endangered Grevy’s zebra, supporting around 400 individuals.
-It also provides sanctuary to significant numbers of black and white rhino, and an easily seen population of the localised sitatunga antelope.
-Other wildlife includes elephant, lion, leopard, spotted hyena and a semi-resident pack of African wild dogs.
+It’s a crucial stronghold for the endangered Grevy’s zebra, supporting around 400 individuals.
+It also provides sanctuary to significant numbers of Black and White rhinos and an easily spotted population of the localized Sitatunga antelope.
+Other wildlife includes elephant, lion, leopard, Spotted hyena, and a semi-resident pack of African wild dogs.

 Remote and pristine, Northern Laikipia is carved up into a patchwork of community and private conservancies fronting the spectacular Ewaso Nyiro Gorge.
 The bush here is thicker and scrubbier than it is in the south, and while the Big Five are all present, densities are pretty low.

-Coming from Nairobi, or elsewhere for that matter, the normal procedure would be to catch a scheduled flight from Wilson Airport to Nanyuki Airport, from where Ol Pejeta and Lewa Wildlife Conservancy are both relatively accessible by road, but more remote lodges are usually reached by light aircraft charter.
+Coming from Nairobi, or elsewhere for that matter, the standard procedure would be to catch a scheduled flight from Wilson Airport to Nanyuki Airport, from which Ol Pejeta and Lewa Wildlife Conservancy are both relatively accessible by road.
+More remote lodges are usually reached by light aircraft charter.